MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 #### Using your Default .ASP Core Web Server to Encrypt

-1. On each front-end machine, install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
+1. On each machine hosting the control node, install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store.
-   > Make sure the name of the certificate matches the domain name of the front-end URL.
+   > Make sure the name of the certificate matches the domain name of the control node URL.
    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.

-1. Update the external JSON configuration file, `appsettings.json` to enable configure the HTTPS port for the front-end:
+1. Update the external JSON configuration file, `appsettings.json` to enable configure the HTTPS port for the control node:
    1. Open `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server install directory.
 To find this path, enter `normalizePath(R.home())` in your R console.

    1. In the `appsettings.json` file, search for the section starting with `"Kestrel": {` .